RishabhPrabhu5/TaskManagerApp/README.md

 # Task Manager App

 A simple and intuitive Task Manager application built with React Native and TypeScript.
-This app allows users to manage their daily tasks with basic functionality like adding, completing, and deleting tasks.
+This app allows users to organize, priortize and manage their tasks with basic functionality like adding, completing, and deleting tasks.

 ## Creator